Open-Lab-Starter-Kit/Online-Documentation/README.md

 --

-Assembly manual, pictures, videos, presentations, description text and other type of media are released under the following license:
+Assembly manual, pictures, description text and other type of files are released under the following license:

 - **[GPLv3](LICENSE_CC_BY_SA_4.0.txt)**